 - Reduce delivery times from suppliers

 Where to from here?

 Now is the time to integrate your supply chain and push responsibility back on to suppliers.
-As we come out of this challenging period, we are all looking at new ways of working and how to become more agile and efficient.
+As geopolitical circumstances continue to put pressure on supply chains, we are all looking at new ways of working and how to become more agile and efficient.

 To bring this simplicity and efficiency to your supply chain, the NTT DATA Business Solutions solution it.mx direct spend portalADD allows you to monitor your supply chain, collaborate between you and your suppliers and improve the efficiency of your resources.
 You can discover more here.